mahdirostami2004/mahdirostami2004/README.md

 - **Power BI** & **Metabase** for interactive dashboards
 - **Linux**, **Git**, and **Docker** for reproducible development environments

-Besides data, I'm passionate about **game development** and currently diving deep into **C++** to understand how things work under the hood.
-I believe combining data skills with a game developer’s mindset can lead to innovative solutions.

 ---

 ## 🛠️ Tech Stack